darcyj/cardpricer/README.md

 * For split cards, use two slashes and spaces: "rise // fall".
 * For double-sided cards or cards with multiple names, you can just do one name.
 So "Dowsing Dagger" will find "Dowsing Dagger // Lost Vale".
 * No "1x naturalize" or any of that crap allowed.
 It's not the end of the world if you have some misspellings, because you'll just get a blank value for usd and an "error" set code + match name for those cards.
 See the included example file `neph_budget.csv` for reference.
-Remember, only the first column matters.
+* Only the first column matters.
 The other columns will be carried through to your output, though.

 2. activate your scrython conda environment with `conda activate scrython`